ipetrovbg/step-functions-adapter/README.md

 }
 ```

-2. Go to AWS console, navigate to Step Functions service and import generated `serverless.json` file.
+2. Go to AWS console, navigate to Step Functions service and import the generated `serverless.json` file.

 Hopefully you'll see something similar like this.